work-md/work-md/README.md

 Day 1 from month 5 and year 2000:

     $ work-md d -d=1 -m=5 -y=2000

-Day 1, 2 and 3 from the current month and year:

-    $ work-md d -d=1,2,3

-Day 1 and 2 from month 4 and current year:

-    $ work-md d -d=1,2 -m=4

-Day 1 to 25 from month 2 and current year:

-    $ work-md d -d=1..25 -m=2

 Day 1 to 25 from month 2 and current year and 1 to 25 from month 2 in 1999: